kpsdev1/The-Recipe-Blog/README.md

 ### Edit Recipe Page
 - The **Edit Recipe page** is accessed when the user clicks the edit recipe pencil icon on the recipe details page.
 - This is practically the same as the **Add Recipe page**.
 The only difference is that the form is already filled in with the details you entered before so that you can change them, and also the heading says **Edit Your Recipe**
+- After editing the Recipe a success message will be displayed at the top of the screen.
 - Please note that only the user who created the recipe can edit it from here.

 ![Edit Recipe](readme-docs/images/edit-recipe.png)